-I am a physicist by training and wrote my undergraduate thesis on estimating dark matter distributions by using weak gravitational lensing.
+I received my undergraduate degree from Reed College in physics and wrote my undergraduate thesis on estimating dark matter distributions by using weak gravitational lensing.
 My advisor was A.A.
 Knowlton Professor of Physics Mary B. James.